-Deployment of a Lineup of Sizes Matched to Customer Lifestyles MARUI GROUP has come to be aware of how many customers have been forced to give up on having enjoyable shopping experiences due to an inability to make purchases because of a lack of the ideal product or size.
+Deployment of a Lineup of Sizes Matched to Customer Lifestyles

+MARUI GROUP has come to be aware of how many customers have been forced to give up on having enjoyable shopping experiences due to an inability to make purchases because of a lack of the ideal product or size.
 Our first step to address this issue began with the expansion of the range of sizes for our private brand shoes and apparel products.
 Today, we are engaged in an even wider range of size-related initiatives together with tenants at our stores.

-600 Customer Input Even when there was a product with a design I liked, (1) I couldn't buy it because it wasn't in my size.
+Even when there was a product with a design I liked, I couldn't buy it because it wasn't in my size.

 The range of portions and sizes for food and apparel (clothing) and shoe products is being expanded in light of immense customer demand.

-Private Brand Initiatives Our Rakuchin Kirei series of shoes cover the foot sizes of 100% of the feet of Japanese women with 16 sizes spanning a range from 19.5 cm to 27.0 cm.
+Private Brand Initiatives

+Our Rakuchin Kirei series of shoes covers the foot sizes of 100% of the feet of Japanese women, with 16 sizes spanning a range from 19.5 cm to 27.0 cm.

 The range of sizes of our Rakuchin Kirei series of pants was expanded to 12 sizes spanning from XXS to 7L and encompassing waist sizes from 55 cm to 88 cm.

-Our VISARLINO line consists of ready made and order-made business wear and other clothing, and our Rakuchin Keikai line of shoes comprises 16 sizes ranging from 22.5 cm to 30.0 cm Focus on Size Held by 73% of Customers
+Our VISARUNO line consists of readymade and order-made business wear and other clothing, and our Rakuchin Keikai line of shoes comprises 16 sizes ranging from 22.5 cm to 30.0 cm.

+Initiatives by Tenants

+Macrobiotic Light Food Evah no Mori revised its menu to make 95% of its display lineup available in half sizes or "sample" sizes.

+Lindt Chocolate Boutique began selling its popular Lindors in a manner that allows customers to choose from as many or as few as they want of these chocolates in each of the more than 10 flavors.

+The lineups of casual and dress items at Extedlab produced by Tetehomme are now available in six sizes, from S to 4L, with emphasis placed on the wearer's silhouette.

+Focus on Size Held by 73% of Customers